soderlind/passwp-posts/README.md

 ## How It Works

-1. When a visitor tries to access any page or post (except the front page), they are shown a password form
+1. When a visitor tries to access a protected page or post, they are shown a password form
 2. If they enter the correct password, a secure cookie is set
 3. The cookie allows them to browse freely for the configured duration
 4. Logged-in users are never prompted for a password
+5. The front page is always public regardless of protection mode

 ## Security